CalebChristiansen/CS-570-Prog4/README.md

 # C Shell

-This custom linux shell was written for an operating class.
+This custom linux shell was written for an operating systems class.

 ## Getting Started